microsoft/onnxruntime/docs/execution_providers/Nuphar-ExecutionProvider.md

 You can test your ONNX model's performance with [onnxruntime_perf_test](../../onnxruntime/test/perftest/README.md), or test accuracy with [onnx_test_runner](../../onnxruntime/test/onnx/README.txt).
 To run these tools with the Nuphar execution provider, please pass `-e nuphar` in command line options.

 ### Model conversion/quantization
-You may use Python Script [model_editor.py](../../onnxruntime/core/providers/nuphar/scripts/model_editor.py) to turn LSTM/GRU/RNN ops to Scan ops for a given model, and then quantize MatMul ops into MatMulInteger ops.
+You may use Python script [model_editor.py](../../onnxruntime/core/providers/nuphar/scripts/model_editor.py) to turn LSTM/GRU/RNN ops to Scan ops for a given model, and then use [model_quantizer.py](../../onnxruntime/core/providers/nuphar/scripts/model_quantizer.py) to quantize MatMul ops into MatMulInteger ops.

 We use dynamic per-row quantization for inputs of LSTM MatMul, so MatMul becomes three parts: quantization, MatMulInteger and dequantization.
 Weights for MatMulInteger are statically quantized per-column to int8.
 We have observed good speed-up and no loss of accuracy with this quantization scheme inside Scan for various LSTM models.